Tlf/tlf/doc/Manual.md

 If you've enabled DX spots, you'll see the output as TLF tries to log into the cluster you've chosen.
 The first time it's started in a new directory (i.e. with no log file already there), TLF will then ask you some questions before opening the main screen.

-As long as the window is set to 80 columns x 25 lines, TLF should launch and look fine in your default terminal window.
-Here it is the main screen on the default terminal in Ubuntu 20.04:
+As long as the window is set to 80 columns x 25 lines, TLF should launch and look okay in your default terminal window.
+Here is the main screen on the default terminal in Ubuntu 20.04:

 <img title="Terminal" alt="Screenshot showing TLF in a terminal window." src="images/DefaultTerminal.png" />